tuftsceeo/smartpost/readme.txt

 * Initial release into to the WordPress plugin repository.

 == Upgrade Notice ==
+= 2.3.4 =
+* Better video handling and fixes a compatibility bug with the Relevanssi plugin

 = 2.3.3 =
 * Removes an include on wp-load.php for the video conversion script